LatticeQCD/AnalysisToolbox/docs_src/base/plotting.md

 ## Making Plots

-The `LatticeToolbox` also has some wrappers for Matplotlib, which allow you to make Matplotlib plots easily using python.
+The `AnalysisToolbox` also has some wrappers for Matplotlib, which allow you to make Matplotlib plots easily using python.
 All of them can be found in
 ```Python
 import latqcdtools.base.plotting